civol/HDLRuby/README.md

 ## HDLRuby files.

-HDLRuby being built on top of the Ruby language, we choose as convension to name the HDLRuby file with the `.rb` extension.
-For the same reason, including external HDLRuby files is done using the `require` or `require_relative` methods, that are identical to their Ruby counterpart.
-Those method however can only be used for including HDLRuby description file and not Ruby ones, for the later, the method `require_ruby` and `require_relative_ruby` must be used instead.
+Since HDLRuby is built on top of the Ruby language, it is standard convention to name HDLRuby files with the `.rb` extension.

+For the same reason, including external HDLRuby files is done using the Ruby `methods require` or `require_relative`, which behave the same way as in standard Ruby.
+However, these methods can only be used to include HDLRuby description files, not plain Ruby files.

+To include standard Ruby code (e.g., helper libraries or tools), you must use the methods `require_ruby` or `require_relative_ruby`.

 # HDLRuby programming guide

-HDLRuby has been designed to bring the high flexibility of the Ruby language to hardware descriptions while ensuring that they remain synthesizable.
-In this context, all the abstractions provided by HDLRuby are in the way of describing hardware, but not in its execution model, this latter being RTL by construction.
+HDLRuby is designed to bring the flexibility and expressiveness of the Ruby language to hardware description, while ensuring that the resulting designs remain synthesizable.
+The abstractions provided by HDLRuby are meant to aid in describing hardwareÑbut they do not alter the underlying execution model, which is RTL (Register Transfer Level) by construction.

-The second specificity of HDLRuby is that it supports natively all the features of the Ruby language.
+Another key feature of HDLRuby is its native support for all features of the Ruby language.

 __Notes__:

-- It is still possible to extend HDLRuby to support hardware descriptions of a higher level than RTL, please refer to section [Extending HDLRuby](#extending-hdlruby) for more details.
+- It is possible to extend HDLRuby to support hardware descriptions at a higher level of abstraction than RTL.
+See [Extending HDLRuby](#extending-hdlruby) for more details.
-- In this document, HDLRuby constructs will often be compared to their Verilog HDL or VHDL equivalents for simpler explanations.
+- Throughout this guide, HDLRuby constructs are often compared to their Verilog HDL or VHDL equivalents to aid understanding.

 ## Introduction

-This introduction gives a glimpse of the possibilities of the language.
+This introduction gives a glimpse of what HDLRuby makes possible.

-At first glance, HDLRuby appears like any other HDL (like Verilog HDL or VHDL), for instance, the following code describes a simple D-FF:
+At first glance, HDLRuby resembles other hardware description languages such as Verilog HDL or VHDL.
+For example, the following code describes a simple D flip-flop:

 ```ruby
 system :dff do